MRiffiAslett/ips_MaxRiffiAslett/README.md

 ## 📚 Summary
-This repository contains the code for my dissertation, which adds 3 different features from IPS [benbergner/ips](https://github.com/benbergner/ips.git).
-IPS is a simple patch-based method that decouples memory consumption, enabling efficient processing of high-resolution images.
+This repository contains the code for my dissertation, which builds upon and experiments with IPS [benbergner/ips](https://github.com/benbergner/ips.git).
+IPS is a state-of-the-art memory-efficient and weakly supervised patch-based classifier.
+It saves memory consumption by iterating through each patch and keeping only the most M most salient in memory.
+The implementation of [benbergner/ips](https://github.com/benbergner/ips.git) employs a Multi-head cross-attention mechanism as a pooling operator to aggregate the M  most salient patches into a bag-level representation.

-We performed repeated experiments with the Megapixel MNIST dataset and Swedish traffic sign datasets, sourced from [idiap/attention-sampling](https://github.com/idiap/attention-sampling.git).
-The experiments varied object-to-image ratio, training size, noise generation strategy, pretraining strategy, and different previously introduced masking strategies to robustify the patch-based image classifier in scenarios with low data and small object-to-image ratios.
+We performed repeated experiments with the Megapixel MNIST dataset and Swedish traffic sign datasets [idiap/attention-sampling](https://github.com/idiap/attention-sampling.git), in which we found that in low data scenarios, generalizability suffers as the object-to-image (O2I) ratio decreases.
+To robustify these scenarios, we perform repeated experiments  tuning the patch size and pretraining strategy as well as implementing two previously introduced regularisation strategies.
+Specifically, we implement Stochastic top-K Instance Masking and Diversity regularisation as presented by [dazhangyu123/ACMIL](https://github.com/dazhangyu123/ACMIL.git).
+Our work identifies that as the object-to-image ratio decreases, performance suffers in low data settings for IPS (Bergner, Lippert, and Mahendran 2023).
+We find that this vulnerability can be marginally mitigated by tuning the patch size and using Diversity loss for the Swedish traffic signs dataset (refer to the report in the repo).

 ## 🏆 Contributions